 The aggregate non-contingent consideration relating to the equity interests of LAM held by present and former employees of LAM and its subsidiaries (the "Transaction Consideration") consists of (i) cash payments made from the closing of the LAM Merger through January 2, 2009 of approximately \$60,100, (ii) a cash payment on October 31, 2011 of approximately \$90,300 and (iii) an issuance on October 31, 2011 of 2,201,457 shares of Lazard Ltd's Class A common stock (plus additional shares of Class A common stock in an amount determined by reference to the cash dividends paid on Class A common stock since the closing of the LAM Merger), subject, in the case of clauses (ii) and (iii) and with respect to certain present employees of LAM and its subsidiaries, to delayed payment/issuance until the eighth anniversary of the closing of the LAM Merger if the applicable employee is no longer employed by Lazard or its affiliates on October 31, 2011, subject to certain exceptions.
 The merger agreement also generally provides that if there is a change in control of Lazard Ltd or a sale of LAM, any and all of the Transaction Consideration will be payable as of the date of such change in control.
-The related liabilities for the present value of the unpaid cash consideration have been recorded in the accompanying condensed consolidated statements of financial condition in "accrued compensation and benefits" and "other liabilities", and amounted to \$14,754 and \$68,145, respectively, as of June 30, 2010 and \$14,252 and \$65,308, respectively, as of December 31, 2009.
+The related liabilities for the present value of the unpaid cash consideration have been recorded in the accompanying condensed consolidated statements of financial condition in "accrued compensation and benefits" and "other liabilities", and amounted to \$14,929 and \$70,215, respectively, as of September 30, 2010 and \$14,252 and \$65,308, respectively, as of December 31, 2009.

-In connection with the LAM Merger, Lazard Group recorded a related party payable to subsidiaries of Lazard Ltd of \$64,305 at both June 30, 2010 and December 31, 2009, which corresponds to the increase in stockholders' equity recorded by Lazard Ltd for such merger (see Note 17 of Notes to Condensed Consolidated Financial Statements).
+In connection with the LAM Merger, Lazard Group recorded a related party payable to subsidiaries of Lazard Ltd of \$64,305 at both September 30, 2010 and December 31, 2009 (see Note 17 of Notes to Condensed Consolidated Financial Statements).
+Such amount will become members' equity as the related shares of Class A common stock are issued.